Accentype-Foundry/glyphs-centerguideline-plugin/README.md

 ## Usage

 1. Select at least 2 nodes, 2 guides, or one of each.
-Works with 4 nodes as well.
 2. Go to **Edit → Enhanced Center Guideline** or use the shortcut:
    **`Cmd + Opt + Ctrl + g`**
 3. Select the desired orientation from the popup dialog: